jbcodeforce/ML-studies/docs/coding/langchain.md

 * `predict`: Takes in a string, returns a string
 * `predict_messages`: Takes in a list of messages, returns a message.

-Modules are extendable interfaces to Langchain.
+Modules are extendable interfaces to LangChain.

 ### Environment to test LangChain code with Amazon Bedrock